University of Stirling: Accommodation

-Residential buildings located off-campus, within Stirling city centre, include Union Street, Bayne Street, Lyon Crescent and John Forty's Court, as well as Centro House and Alangrange.
+Residential buildings located off-campus, within Stirling city centre, include Union Street, Bayne Street, Lyon Crescent, John Forty's Court and Alangrange.

 Sport facilities

 Stirling was designated as Scotland's University for Sporting Excellence by the Scottish Government in 2008.
 Scholarships are available in five core sports: football, golf, swimming, tennis and triathlon, which allow student athletes to prepare for international competition.

 The university has a comprehensive range of sports facilities including a 9-hole Airthrey Golf Course and a 50-metre swimming pool completed in 2001 as part of the National Swimming Academy – a partnership between the university, Scottish Swimming and British Swimming.
 The sports centre also holds the Gannochy National Tennis Centre, badminton and squash courts, a fitness centre, strength and conditioning centre, sports halls and all-weather playing fields available for students, university staff and the public.
 The campus is the headquarters for a number of sports agencies including the sportscotland institute of sport, Commonwealth Games Scotland, Scottish Swimming and triathlonscotland.

 At Rio 2016, a number of students and alumni from the university competed for Great Britain.
 Swimmers included Duncan Scott and Robbie Renwick, who both earned silver medals, as well as Commonwealth gold medalist Ross Murdoch.

 Top seed tennis player Andy Murray and his brother Jamie Murray trained on the university courts when they were young.
 Gordon Reid, wheelchair Olympic gold medalist in 2016, was a tennis scholar at the university.
 The university men's and women's golf teams are consistently ranked among the best in Europe.

 The university's most senior football teams compete in the main Scottish league pyramid; the men's team in the regional fifth tier, and the women's team in the second tier.
 Lower teams compete in the BUCS Football Leagues.
 In January 2023, the men's football team made history by reaching the 4th round of the Scottish Cup.
 Losing 1-0 away to Dundee United.

 In 2018, the university announced a £20 million transformation of its sports facilities.
 The project included construction of a new sports centre, which opened in November 2020.
 The university's new sports centre includes a fitness suite with more than 100 stations, wireless connectivity, three Outrace functional rigs across the new spaces, and new public strength and conditioning area.
 The University of Stirling is one of the first universities in the UK to install Technogym's new Excite Live range of equipment.